rlouvet/insight-project/README.md

 |1515764752|2|[35,42]|2|

 ## Analytic
-Then the current implementation computes the frequency (number of occurences) for each unique path that has been followed by customers.
+The current implementation computes the frequency (number of occurences) for each unique path that has been followed by customers.
+It is then used to provide a list of distinct paths ranked by frequency.
 It involves a multi-step transformation:
 1. Grouping records by Customer ID
 2. Then ordering records by increasing timestamp
 3. Applying a custom agregation function to resolve the customer browsing paths.
 Implemented with PySpark combineByKey or Spark Scala custom Map function (`PathResolver`)